 Practicing equanimity and cultivating this state of mind helps you to get stronger emotionally.
 It helps you to get better at dealing with unforeseen and difficult circumstances in the future.

 Even if you can’t do it perfectly or remain balanced at all times, it’s okay.
 The more you practice, the easier it is for you to return to the state of equanimity.
 When the time comes when you needed to stay composed, your practice will come in handy.
 You will find yourself less reactive to situations and more able to let go of your emotions and your attachments.

 Equanimity and mindfulness go hand in hand.
 If you are not mindful of your emotions, you won’t be able to tell if you are balanced or not.
 It’s only when you know your center that you will know when you are off-center.

 Mindfulness helps you know where your center is.

 It provides some space between your center and your emotions, thoughts, and bodily sensations so that you are not absorbed by them and unconscious of how they affect you.

 With mindfulness, when a circumstance arises, you will be able to observe how it pulls you off-center in a certain direction.
 This tells you that you are attached to the situation.
 When you have this awareness, you will be able to choose whether to be dragged along by the situation or to release your attachment and this is where you get to cultivate equanimity.

 Mindfulness is not exactly meditation.
-If you feel like you have no time to practice mindfulness, read this post.
+Read this post if you feel like you have no time to practice mindfulness daily.